As an innovation studio, user testing runs in our veins.

 What is user testing and why is it crucial for product teams’ success?

-User testing is a broad field, so let’s start by defining what type is most relevant and useful for product managers and teams.
+User testing is a broad field, so let’s start by defining what type is most relevant and useful for product teams.

 As Design Sprint experts and advocates, we preach user testing from day one.
 So a lot of what we’ll reference in this article is based on early stage user testing.
 This means putting, not a fully finished product, but a simplified high fidelity prototype into the hands of real users, and exploring and documenting their reactions and opinions.